[New PHP Features] PHP8 has been released

 $x = 2; $sample02 = match ( $x ) { 1 => '$x is 1', 2 => '$x is 2', default => '$x is anything else', }; var_dump($sample02); // Output result // string(8) "$x is 2"

-I don't think there were any major changes to the specifications this time, but
+I don't think there were any major changes to the specifications this time around, but

-I think there was still a lot to see.
+I think there were plenty of things to see.

 We recommend that you consider upgrading by comparing the sources you currently have with the official sources